It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Or your option to buy it might go away.

-That's probably well, your option to buy it's gonna go away because whatever plan you're in, they might opt out of it and go into the government Option, which is what a lot of insurance companies want to do, what a lot of businesses want to do.
+Your option to buy it's going to go away because whatever plan you're in, they might opt out of it and go into the government option, which is what a lot of insurance companies want to do, what a lot of businesses want to do.

 Trust me on this, my friends.